EU Regulation · source: EUR-Lex

 3. AI literacy (Art.
 4): ensure an adequate level of competence among the staff who use the AI systems — documented training.

-4. For the high-risk systems where you are a deployer: use the system in accordance with the provider's instructions, ensure human oversight, keep the logs, inform the workers concerned.
+4. For high-risk systems where you are a deployer: use the system in accordance with the provider's instructions, ensure human oversight, keep the logs, inform the workers concerned.

-6. Put in place internal governance and a register of AI systems; consider voluntary adoption of ISO/IEC 42001 as a readiness framework.
+6. Put in place internal governance and a register of AI systems; consider the voluntary adoption of ISO/IEC 42001 as a readiness framework.

 Meta · fields 13–15

-Last revision · 2026-07-06
+Last updated · 2026-07-10

 Disclaimer